Snow Report & 7-Day Ski Forecast 2025/26

 If you’re looking beyond the Alps, there are more options on the radar for this season:

-• USA Rockies – Multiple Colorado resorts are already spinning lifts on early-season terrain, with more terrain opening as snow builds.
+• USA Rockies: Multiple Colorado resorts are already spinning lifts on early-season terrain, with more slopes opening as snow builds.
 Ideal if you want to mix skiing with a longer North American trip.
 Check out our USA ski transfers.

 7-Day Alpine Snow Outlook ❄

-• Today & Tonight: Temperatures dropping as colder air moves in.
-Snow developing across higher parts of the French, Swiss and western Austrian Alps, with rain turning to snow lower down overnight.
+• Today & Tonight: Cold air remains firmly in place.
+Snow continues across higher parts of the French, Swiss and western Austrian Alps, with rain turning to snow at increasingly low levels in many valleys.

-• Next 24–48 hours: Colder, with snow showers continuing in the northern Alps.
-Expect further accumulations on upper slopes, especially in France and Switzerland, with improving cover in early-opening high resorts.
+• Next 24–48 hours: Temperatures stay well below seasonal norms.
+Snow showers persist in the northern Alps, with further accumulations on upper slopes, especially in the French Northern Alps and central Switzerland.
+Expect continued improvements in already-open high resorts.

 Snowfall Intensity Key